nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Apr 27 2026)
+### Joke of the day (Tue Apr 28 2026)
 <!-- joke -->
->Chuck Norris invented a language that incorporates karate and roundhouse kicks.
-So next time Chuck Norris is kicking your ass, don?t be offended or hurt, he may be just trying to tell you he likes your hat.
+>If you give someone a program... you will frustrate them for a day; if you teach them how to program... you will frustrate them for a lifetime.
 <!-- /joke -->

-*Last update: Mon, 27 Apr 2026 01:59:02 GMT*
+*Last update: Tue, 28 Apr 2026 02:05:28 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)